maxi1123/maxi1123.github.com/pages/faq.md

 See [this page](http://earthcraftsurvival.com/ranks.html)

 ###Why can't I build/use commands?
-You are probably in the [Griefer] or [Guest] group.
-See below how to become Member.
+You are probably in the [Griefer] group.
+Talk to Maxi1123 if you think it was a mistake.

 ###How can I become VIP?
 [Donate](http://earthcraftsurvival.com/donate.html)